Who We Are

 Rey Feo Scholarship Foundation

-Rey Feo merits Royalty status and is invited along with the other Fiesta Royalty, including the Feria de las Flores Queen who also raises scholarship funds, to ride in all of the four major Fiesta parades as part of the spectacular annual, 10-day Fiesta festival held every year in April, in honor of the memory of the heroes of the Alamo and the Battle of the San Jacinto.
+Rey Feo merits Royalty status and is invited along with the other Fiesta Royalty, including the Feria de las Flores Queen who also raises scholarship funds, to ride in all four major Fiesta parades as part of the spectacular annual, 10-day Fiesta festival held every year in April, in honor of the memory of the heroes of the Alamo and the Battle of the San Jacinto.

 Since 1984, The Rey Feo program, a 501(c)3, non-profit organization, has raised over $9 million for scholarships given to over 4,000 students in San Antonio and the surrounding area with 200+ students each receiving $2,000 for books and tuition.
 The foundation receives more than 600 scholarship applications yearly, and the demand continues to grow.

-The Rey Feo’s principal function is to raise funds for the Rey Feo Scholarship Foundation.
-Each year, the RFS Foundation and the Consejo Real de Reyes Feos Anteriores (consisting of former Rey Feos) select two prominent businessmen to compete for this prestigious “Rey Feo” title.
+Each year, the Rey Feo Scholarship Foundation and the Consejo Real de Reyes Feos Anteriores (Rey Feo Consejo Educational Foundation) select two prominent businessmen/community leaders/members for the prestigious “Rey Feo” title.
 They become part of the annual Fiesta Week Royalty in San Antonio, Texas during the 3rd week of April.

-Each candidate must raise a minimum of $275,000 to qualify with more than 85% of the money raised spent directly on scholarship awards benefiting San Antonio area youth.
+Each candidate must raise a minimum of $250,000 to qualify with more than 85% of the money raised spent directly on scholarship awards benefiting San Antonio area youth.

 Rey Feo Scholarship Foundation History